-The consolidated financial statements include the accounts of StorageVault Canada Inc., its wholly owned subsidiary, Sentinel Self-Storage Corporation, and the consolidated entity 1712066 Alberta Ltd.("1712066"), all of which are headquartered in Toronto, ON.
+The interim consolidated financial statements include the accounts of StorageVault Canada Inc., its wholly owned subsidiaries, Sentinel Self-Storage Corporation and Spyhill Ltd., and the consolidated entity 1712066 Alberta Ltd. ("1712066"), all of which are headquartered in Toronto, ON.
 The financial statements for the consolidated entities are prepared for the same reporting period as StorageVault Canada Inc. using consistent accounting policies.
-All intercompany transactions and balances have been eliminated in the preparation of these consolidated financial statements.
+All intercompany transactions and balances have been eliminated in the preparation of these interim consolidated financial statements.